khan-shafi5433/MediCoreEnrollHub/README.md

-# JASU Consultancy
+# MediCoreEnroll
+(earlier it was named as JASU Consultancy but due to copyright issues the repo name has been changed to MediCoreEnroll Consultancy)
 MBBS Consultancy Platform for Jalal-Abad State University, Kyrgyzstan

 ## Project Overview

-JASU Consultancy is a full-stack web application designed to streamline the MBBS admission process for Jalal-Abad State University in Kyrgyzstan.
+MediCoreEnroll Consultancy is a full-stack web application designed to streamline the MBBS admission process for Jalal-Abad State University in Kyrgyzstan.
 The platform provides a comprehensive solution for students to apply, track their applications, upload documents, and communicate with the consultancy team.

 ## Tech Stack